DS-100/debugging-guide/content/projA1_hidden_tests.md

 ### Q5a

-A good representative of `"Description"` column value in `training_data` is shown below:
+A good representative of `Description` column value in `training_data` is shown below:

 > "This property, sold on 06/10/2016, is a one-story household located at 104 SAUK TRL.
 It has a total of 5 rooms, 2 of which are bedrooms, and 1.0 of which are bathrooms."